SAP/ui5-uiveri5/docs/design/imagestorage.md

 will be handled like changes in test.

 Optimization:
-In case recerence image is not updated imediatelly, on every next execution a new actual image will be generated and updated in gerrit+imagestore.
-Central image generation should recognize the case and explicitly update already existing review+imagestore for this test/runtime/commiter.
+In case reference image is not updated immediately, on every next execution a new actual image will be generated and updated in gerrit+imagestore.
+Central image generation should recognize the case and explicitly update already existing review+imagestore for this test/runtime/committer.

 ### Image storage

 #### Operations
-* Download - downloads a specific image by its uuid
+* Download - download a specific image by its uuid
-* Upload - uploads a specific image and store by its uuid
+* Upload - upload a specific image and store by its uuid
-* Delete - deletes a specific image by uuid
+* Delete - delete a specific image by uuid

 Upload and Delete operations are user/password protected